-1.2.1 In this Constitution, terms starting with capital letters shall have the following meaning, unless the context clearly requires otherwise:
+1.2.1.
+In this Constitution, terms starting with capital letters shall have the following meaning unless the context clearly requires otherwise:

-Term Means Advised Change any change to any Proposition or Resolution which the Secretariat advises under the review process described in Article Error!
-Reference source not found Continental Representative any person as stated in Article Error!
-Reference source not found Delegate any person as stated in Article Error!
-Reference source not found ITTF Group the collective reference to the ITTF, the ITTF Foundation, WTT, such other entities so designated, and any of their subsidiaries.
-Objectives the objectives as stated in Article Error!
-Reference source not found Proposer any person who has duly submitted any Proposition or Resolution and who has the right to do so.
+Term Means Advised Change any change to any Proposition or Resolution which the Secretariat advises under the review process described in Article 1.44.
+Continental Representative any person as stated in Article 1.54.1.5.
+Delegate any person as stated in Article 1.39.
+ITTF Group the collective reference to the ITTF, the ITTF Foundation, WTT, such other entities so designated, and any of their subsidiaries.
+Objectives the objectives as stated in Article 1.5.
+Proposer any person who has duly submitted any Proposition or Resolution and who has the right to do so.
+Principles the principles as stated in Article 1.4.
 Proposition any proposed change to the Statutes to be put before the AGM or the ITTF Council, as applicable.
-Purposes the purposes as stated in Article Error!
-Reference source not found.
-Qualified Proposal any Proposition or Resolution which remains unchanged following any Advised Change given, as further described in Article Error!
-Reference source not found Resolution any proposed act to be taken, which are not Propositions, to be put before the AGM or the ITTF Council, as applicable.
-Trustee any person as stated in Article Error!
-Reference source not found
+Qualified Proposal any Proposition or Resolution which remains unchanged following any Advised Change given, as further described in Article 1.44.
+Resolution any proposed act to be taken, which are not Propositions, to be put before the AGM or the ITTF Council, as applicable.
+Trustee any person as stated in Article 1.98.

-1.3 NAME AND LEGAL STATUS
+1.3.
+NAME AND LEGAL STATUS

-- The International Table Tennis Federation (ITTF) is a not-for-profit association governed by Article 60 ff. of the Swiss Civil Code.

-The ITTF is the sole international governing body of Table Tennis, as recognised by - IOC.
+- 1.3.1.
+The International Table Tennis Federation (ITTF) is a not-for-profit association governed by Article 60 ff. of the Swiss Civil Code. - 1.3.2.
+The ITTF is the sole international governing body of Table Tennis, as recognised by the IOC.

-1.4 PRINCIPLES
+1.4.
+PRINCIPLES

-1.4.1 The Principles of the ITTF shall be to:
+- 1.4.1.
+The Principles of the ITTF shall be to: - 1.4.1.1. operate with general unity of action, mutual respect of Associated Organisations in their dealings with one another, and non-discrimination against Associated

-- 1.4.1.1 operate with general unity of action, mutual respect of Associated Organisations in their dealings with one another, and non-discrimination against Associated Organisations or individuals on racial, political, religious, gender, or other grounds; - 1.4.1.2 provide a sport and work environment in which all individuals are treated with respect and dignity; - 1.4.1.3 ensure that each individual has the right to participate and work in an environment which promotes equal opportunities and prohibits discriminatory practices; - 1.4.1.4 provide a sport environment free of harassment on any basis without exception and in accordance with the Statutes; - 1.4.1.5 safeguard the environment and manage resources through its practices in hosting events and in managing its operations; - 1.4.1.6 observe the general and fundamental principles of the Olympic Charter, the IPC Handbook, the World Anti-Doping Code, and their applicable subsidiary regulations, and no provision of this Constitution shall be deemed to conflict with or derogate from those principles; and - 1.4.1.7 cooperate with the IOC, IPC, Association of Summer Olympic International Federations, Global Association of International Sports Federations, and other organisations that recognise it as the controlling and governing authority for Table Tennis throughout the world.
+- Organisations or individuals on racial, political, religious, gender, or other grounds; - 1.4.1.2. provide a sport and work environment in which all individuals are treated with respect and dignity; - 1.4.1.3. ensure that each individual has the right to participate and work in an environment which promotes equal opportunities and prohibits discriminatory practices; - 1.4.1.4. provide a sport environment free of harassment on any basis without exception and in accordance with the Statutes; - 1.4.1.5. safeguard the environment and manage resources through its practices in hosting events and in managing its operations; - 1.4.1.6. observe the general and fundamental principles of the Olympic Charter, the IPC Handbook, the World Anti-Doping Code, and their applicable subsidiary regulations, and no provision of this Constitution shall be deemed to conflict with or derogate from those principles; and - 1.4.1.7. cooperate with the IOC, IPC, Association of Summer Olympic International Federations, Global Association of International Sports Federations, and other organisations that recognise it as the controlling and governing authority for Table Tennis throughout the world.

-1.5 OBJECTIVES
+1.5.
+OBJECTIVES